easytarget/PrintEye/README.md

  * Left and right panel text to be displayed in Idle and Sleep mode, max 10 characters, enclose in quotes.
  * Setting the left text to `SHOWSTATUS` results in the default behaviour of showing the actual status there

-The Jsmn library provides some robustness in processing key/value pairs (use of quotes etc; the Json must still be structually correct and terminated).
+The Jsmn library provides some robustness in processing key/value pairs (in the use of quotes etc); but the Json must be structually correct and terminated.
-* Be aware that you need to repeat double quotes to pass them via 'M118'
+* Be aware that you need to repeat double quotes to pass them via 'M118'.

 ### Examples;
 Disable sleep mode with `M118 P2 S"{""pe_saver"":false}"`